Receive Our Newsletter

 In 1985 he emigrated to Australia with his family.

 His published works include in Arabic, one novel, seven collections of poetry and one of short stories, one play for radio and four for theatre.
-He has two novels in English – The Last Migration (Panache Publications, Australia, 2002) and The Myrtle Tree (Banipal Books, UK, 2007).
-Parts of his works have been translated into French, German, Dutch and English.
+He has three novels in English – The Last Migration (Panache Publications, Australia, 2002) and The Myrtle Tree (Banipal Books, UK, 2007) and One Day in April (Quaartet Books, 2011).
+Parts of his Arabic works have been translated into French, German, Dutch, Spanish and English.

-Jad El Hage divides his time between Melbourne and a small village in north Lebanon.
+Jad El Hage divides his time between Melbourne, Australia, and Sereel in north Lebanon.